-Inquiries concerning Agriculture Education certification should be made to the Regional Coordinator of Agricultural Education.
-The Agriculture Education certification guide will be forwarded to the school.
-Information concerning the state workshop on industry certification can be obtained from the Regional Coordinator of Agricultural Education.
+Inquiries concerning Agricultural Education certification should be made to the Agricultural Education Region Director.
+The Agricultural Education certification guide will be forwarded to the school.
+Information concerning the state workshop on industry certification can be obtained from the Agricultural Education Region Director.